National Youth-At-Risk Conference – Savannah

-- Aligned Objectives: Gain up-to-date relevant training based on conference objectives aligned nationally with ESSA, Title I, & Title IIA and in Georgia with TKES & LKES.
+- Aligned Objectives: Gain relevant, up-to-date training based on conference objectives that are aligned nationally with ESSA, Title I & Title IIA, and also Georgia TKES & LKES.

-- Poverty-Focused: Learn from nationally recognized presenters how to serve youth in high-poverty schools and communities.
+- Poverty-Focused: Learn from nationally recognized presenters effective ways to serve youth in high-poverty schools and communities.

-- Evidence-Based: Choose from over 120 training sessions providing evidence-based programs and best practices to foster the school and life success of youth at risk.
+- Evidence-Based: Choose from over 120 training sessions providing evidence-based programs and best practices.

 - Networking Opportunities: Network and exchange useful educational information with over 1200 conference attendees across the nation.

 The Conference is designed for all people interested in the well-being of youth, including but not limited to: Teachers at all levels, Principals and Assistant Principals, School Counselors and Psychologists, Health and Human Service Counselors and Personnel, Criminal Justice Professionals, Business and Community Leaders, Volunteer Service Providers, Marriage and Family Therapists, and Social Workers.